albertoanguita/Javalite-deleteCascade-test/README.md

 Additional files:
 * pom.xml: maven definitions
-* Database.db: the sqlite database
+* database.db: the sqlite database
 * Database.java: script for creating the database
 * Test.java: the test code.
 Run this class to execute the code.
 The test prints the results on System.out